arrno/GoFig/README.md

 go get github.com/aaronhough/GoFig
 ```
 ## Initialize Migrator
 The migrator is initialized with a few configuration parameters.
+If your storage path starts with `[firestore]/`, migrations will be stored on your database.
 ```go
 import fig "github.com/aaronhough/GoFig"